 SAV provides greater visibility and deepened debate across borders to a rising generation of strategic thinkers on the subcontinent.
 Contributors put forth innovative analysis, challenge misperceptions, and engage in respectful, thoughtful commentary to enhance understanding of the region.
-SAV editors engage contributors in a thorough, collaborative review process to ensure their voices are heard by scholars and policymakers in Islamabad, New Delhi, Washington, and beyond.
-Views presented on SAV do not necessarily reflect the institutional positions of the Stimson Center.
+The SAV editorial team, headed by Editor-at-Large Akriti Vasudeva, Managing Editor Sophia Kierstead, and Deputy Editor Mahika Khosla, engages contributors in a thorough, collaborative review process to ensure their voices are heard by scholars and policymakers in Islamabad, New Delhi, Washington, and beyond.
+The views and opinions expressed on SAV are those of the authors and do not necessarily reflect the positions of the Stimson Center or its supporters.

 SAV does not offer financial compensation to authors.
 However, it does work to promote visibility of their work throughout South Asia and the United States.
 High quality submissions will be prominently featured on the site, engaged with by leading experts, promoted through social media, discussed in SAV podcasts, and cross-published in other leading online platforms or magazines.

-A small number of Visiting Fellowships are also offered biannually to outstanding analysts who contribute a substantial number of high quality submissions.
-SAV Visiting Fellows are hosted for one month at the Stimson Center in Washington, D.C. to develop a research project, meet with leading scholars and policy makers, and publish articles in different venues.
+A small number of Visiting Fellowships are also offered annually to outstanding analysts with a demonstrated interest in and capacity for conducting research on South Asian security issues.
+SAV Visiting Fellows are hosted for two months at the Stimson Center in Washington, D.C. to develop a research project, meet with leading scholars and policy makers, and publish articles in different venues.

-SAV contributors and readers are also encouraged to enroll in the inaugural Stimson Open Online Course on Nuclear South Asia: A Guide to India, Pakistan, and the Bomb.
-The course seeks to provide an interactive and dynamic space where strategic analysts in India, Pakistan, and elsewhere can study and debate nuclear stability and nuclear dangers on the subcontinent.
+SAV contributors and readers are also encouraged to enroll in Stimson’s Open Online Courses, the inaugural Strategic South Asia and Strategic Learning: Deterrence in Southern Asia.
+Each course seeks to provide an interactive and dynamic space where strategic analysts in India, Pakistan, and elsewhere can study and debate nuclear stability and nuclear dangers on the subcontinent.

 What people say about us